Key legislation and terminology

 For more information visit the Office of the Public Guardian.

 What medical treatment decisions can a substitute decision-maker make?

 It is possible for an Enduring Guardian or a guardian to make most medical treatment decisions for a person at the end of life, including giving consent to treatment, or refusing or withdrawing consent to treatment.
-However, they will only be able to make such decisions if they are granted the power to do so (in the case of a guardian - by the Guardianship and Administration Board (the Board); and for an Enduring Guardian - in the Enduring Guardian document).
+However, they will only be able to make such decisions if they are granted the power to do so (in the case of a guardian - by the Tribunal); and for an Enduring Guardian - in the Enduring Guardian document).

 If the guardianship order or Enduring Guardian document appoints a guardian with full powers, the guardian or Enduring Guardian will be able to do anything a parent could do if the person was his or her child.
 They can consent to any health care that is in the person's best interests, and refuse or withdraw consent to any treatment, including life-sustaining treatment.